• Podcast

 Fear is a real thing and sometimes hearing other people share their own fears, like the people on The VBAC Link Podcast, can help you work through your own fears.

-If you have had a previous birth experience that left you feeling scared, or even traumatized we highly recommend the incredible book How to heal a bad birth (available on Amazon).
+If you have had a previous birth experience that left you feeling scared, or even traumatized we also highly recommend the incredible book How to heal a bad birth (available on Amazon).
+You can find more books we love here.

 For a better birth, start working through your fears today

-I encourage you to try your hardest to get to a place of comfort by working through your fears and anxieties surrounding childbirth and your VBAC.
+I encourage you to try your hardest to find a place of comfort by working through your fears and anxieties surrounding childbirth and your VBAC.
 It’s worth it to get the support you need to feel strong, capable, and confident going into your birth.

-If you are reading this blog right now and you have some fears surrounding childbirth, I would like to challenge you to make that next step.
+If you are reading this blog right now and you have some fears surrounding childbirth, I challenge you to take that next step.
 Start working on processing your fears surrounding childbirth, learning, and getting support.

 You don’t have to go into labor being scared of giving birth.
 Go into birth feeling strong and confident in your ability to birth your baby.
 We are with you and believe in you.